 Drawing from linguistics, psychology, physiology, and physical science, the field of communicative sciences and disorders is dedicated to understanding and minimizing the impact of disordered speech, language, hearing, and swallowing processes in children and adults.
 In this master's degree program, you'll learn from and collaborate with leaders in the field and gain hands-on clinical experience.
 This degree leads to eligibility for professional licensure as a speech-language pathologist.

 Our program is offered in two modalities: on-campus and online.
 The application materials and adjudication are equivalent across the two modalities, however, the application process differs for each.
 This application is for the on-campus option only.
 If you would like to apply to the online modality, please visit the online program application.
 Candidates can only have one active application to NYU Steinhardt during each admission cycle.
 In other words, candidates can either have an on-campus application open or an online application open, but not both.
-This application is for the on-campus program only.

 See the curriculum and degree requirements for the MS in Communicative Sciences and Disorders.
+Our program offers three available tracks, including:

-Bilingual Extension Program:
+Bilingual Extension Track:

 WITHOUT BILINGUAL EXTENSION: